United-Codes/svelte-orclapex-webcomponent-template/README.md

 Getting these components onto the page can be done in a number of different ways.
 A few options are:

 - Create a new template component.
 Import the js and css files and add them to the "Files to Load".
 Select the template component as the region type, then use attributes and a `select xyz from dual` query to populate any props.
+- Create a new region plug-in.
+Import the js and css files and add them to the "Files to Load".
+Render the web component with `htp.p`.
 - Add the file as application or workspace files, and import them to the entire app via User Interface Attributes.
 Now, when you'd like to see the Svelte component, you can use an APEX Static Region, and type in your custom element HTML.
 - Add the file as application or workspace files, and import them to the page via page settings.
 Again, you'd use the Static Region to insert your Svelte components.